TERREMEMBER/znbase/docs/content/stable/admin/yb-ctl.md

 ##### --binary_dir

-Specifies the directory in which to find the YugabyteDB `yb-master` and `yb-tserver` binary files.
+Specifies the directory in which to find the ZNbaseDB `yb-master` and `yb-tserver` binary files.

-Default: `<yugabyte-installation-dir>/bin/`
+Default: `<ZNbase-installation-dir>/bin/`

 ##### --data_dir

-Specifies the data directory for YugabyteDB.
+Specifies the data directory for ZNbaseDB.

-Default: `$HOME/yugabyte-data/`
+Default: `$HOME/ZNbase-data/`

 ##### --master_flags